simon-cutts/serverless-event-sourcing/README.md

 This application depicted above is intended as a straw man to demonstrate the benefits of a light-weight, purely serverless event sourcing system.
 Event sourcing stores every state change to the application as an event object.
 These event objects are stored in the sequence they were applied for the lifetime of the application.

+Serverless was chosen to simplify the infrastructure with minimal dev ops; but, just as importantly, to use native cloud services rather than write non-trivial application code.
+Why hand roll your own an event stream, when you can rent a world class stream like Kinesis instead?

 This application adopts the core principle of event sourcing in that all changes to domain objects are done as a result of an event.
-Consequently, this straw man follows the key idioms of event sourcing: commands, immutable events, events as the system of record, the ability to replay the event stream to a point in time to get different states of a customer.
+Consequently, this straw man follows the key idioms of event sourcing: commands, immutable events, event streams, events as the system of record and the ability to replay the event stream to a point in time to get different states of a customer.

 The application perhaps deviates from a pure event sourcing pattern in these areas: